samuel-walters/eng110_devops/create_and_connect_to_repo.md

+# Setting up and connecting to a repository on GitHub using Git.

 > 1. Create a new repository on GitHub.com.
 > 2. Open GitBash.
 > 3. Change the current working directory to your local project.